InfinitiesLoop/coldfront/README.md

 ## What is not
 __Cold Front__ tries not to make any opinions on runtime frameworks.
 So you will not find any references to things like jQuery, Bootstrap, Angular, React, or what-have-you.
 The only runtime requirement is **browserify** to enable importing of NPM packages, and whatever polyfils **babel** injects for ES6->ES5 transpiling.

+Cold Front makes no assumptions about what server tech you want to use.
+Many starter kits will use something like gulp-open and gulp-connect in order to automatically host and launch your application during development time.
+But I'd rather map an IIS site to my repo and be done with it.
+Gulp-open sounds nice, but you just end up with many duplicate tabs as it blindly reopens the app for you every time it runs.
+If you really want something like that, it's super easy to add to your own gulpfile, I just don't think it belongs in a starter kit!

 ## Installation

 	git clone https://github.com/InfinitiesLoop/coldfront.git